sut-ai/notes/notebooks/bayesian_networks_representation/index.md

 ### Probabilities in Bayes' Nets
  in BNs, join distribution is obtained by the product of local conditional distributions.
 So, to find the probability of a full assignment, multiply all relevant conditional   probabilities.
 ![joint](assets/joint.png) <br/>
- in the following, we will prove the correctness of this method.<br/>
+ in the following part, we will prove this method is correct.<br/>
- Note first the chain rule that applies to each distribution:
+ First note the chain rule applied to each distribution:
 ![chain](assets/chain.png) <br/>
  Now with respect to conditional independence, we can claim that:
 ![conditionaldep](assets/conditionaldep.png) <br/>
- because xi is conditional independent of other nodes, given its parents. <br>
+ Which is true because xi is conditionally independent of other nodes, given its parents. <br>
  So, we can conclude that:
 ![joint](assets/joint.png) <br/>
  Note that not every BN can produce every distribution, but the BN topology determines what conditional independence can be produced.<br/>

- The following are some examples of BN distribution.<br/>
+ See the following examples of BN distribution.<br/>

  a. coin flips <br/>
  In this case, a coin is tossed n times, the probability of a head or tail being equal in each toss.
-If these actions are independent of each other, then it is as follows.
+If these actions are independent of each other, then the graph is as shown in the image.
 ![coin](assets/coin.png) <br/>
- for example P(H, T, T, H) = P(H)P(T)P(T)P(H) <br/>
+ For example P(H, T, T, H) = P(H)P(T)P(T)P(H) <br/>
  Note that only distributions whose variables are absolutely independent can be represented by a Bayes’ net with no arcs.<br/>

  b. traffic <br/>
  In this example, R stands for rain and T stands for traffic.
-It is also considered that rain causes traffic.
+It is also assumed that rain causes traffic.
 ![traffic](assets/traffic.png) <br/>
- for example P(+r, -t) = P(+r)P(-t|+r) <br/>
+ For example P(+r, -t) = P(+r)P(-t|+r) <br/>

  c. alarm network <br/>
- In this case, it is assumed that the house alarm is sounded by an earthquake or burglary.
-John and Mary may also call us if the alarm sounds.
+ In this case, it is assumed that the house alarm goes off by an earthquake or burglary.
+John and Mary may also call us if the alarm is ringing.
  ![alarm](assets/alarm.png) <br/>
 For example P(+b,-e,+a,-j,-m)=P(+b)P(-e)P(+a|+b,-e)P(-j|+a)P(-m|+a)